-The Clinical Microbiology Laboratory provides infectious disease diagnosis and consultative services for the NewYork-Presbyterian Hospital/Weill Cornell Medical Center.
+The Clinical Microbiology Laboratory provides infectious disease diagnosis and consultative services for the NewYork-Presbyterian Hospital/Weill Cornell Medicine.
 The laboratory offers comprehensive testing for the detection, characterization and antimicrobial susceptibility testing of infectious agents.
 Rapid detection methods are used when possible for optimal patient care, including nucleic acid-based and immunologic methods.
 Molecular testing is the most rapidly expanding portion of the laboratory and is incorporated in many areas of the microbiology laboratory.
 The laboratory is regulated under the New York State Department of Health and is accredited by the College of American Pathologists (CAP).
 A quality assurance team within the laboratory assures compliance with regulatory and accrediting agencies.

 - Molecular Microbiology